We’ve Got Bars in Downtown Toronto To Keep Everyone Happy!

 It’s also more of a student bar on weekends – especially during the university breaks when everyone from Toronto is back from their respective schools but – as we said – it’s frequented by loads of different groups.

 The nice thing about The Ballroom is that there is no cover.
 So if you are planning to go “out” later you don’t have to pay to get in OR grab a lane later on the weekends.
-One time Eric walked in with friends just past 12:00 am and got a lane for 4 people with a very short wait.
+One time Eric walked in with friends just past 12:00 am and got a lane for four people with a very short wait.

-Bar Hop x 2
+Bar Hop

 Oh, Bar Hop.
 How you have treated us so well over the years.
 Honestly, both Bar Hop locations are arguably our favourite places on this list.
 The overall experience each time is just great.